sung-goo-kim/ros2_java/README.md

         colcon build --symlink-install

+    *Note, on Windows we have to use `--merge-install`*

+        colcon build --merge-install

 ### Download and Build ROS 2 Java for Android

 > TODO: This section needs updated instructions for ROS 2 Dashing and newer